 The park also has a large number of well-marked walking trails which cover the many aspects of the mountains – anything from deep rainforest walks by sparkling waterfalls through to lookouts on the pinnacles that provide magnificent views over the surrounding countryside.

 The Bunya Mountains has an average annual rainfall of around 1050mm, so heavy fogs and mists are common during extended rainy periods.

-Visitors should also note that there isn’t a petrol outlet on the Mountains (the nearest ones are at Maidenwell, Kumbia or Bell).
-So it’s wise to fill your tank at any of these places before you come up.
+Visitors should also note that there isn’t a fuel outlet on the mountain (the nearest ones are at Maidenwell, Kumbia or Bell).
+So it’s wise to fill your tank at any of these places before you come up the mountain.

-Year-round temperatures are generally 5o to 10o below sea-level and average temperatures on the Mountains range between freezing and about 30oC.
+Year round temperatures are generally 5 to 10 degrees celsius below sea level and average temperatures on the mountain ranges between freezing and about 30 degrees celsius.
 Early mornings and evenings can also be quite cold, so it’s always advisable to pack a jacket or jumper no matter what time of the year you visit!